Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

 \subsection{Dealing with Floating Point Rounding Errors}

-Unfortunately the use of floating point arithmetic introduces a number of flaws in the procedure for the determination of $H$ and $R$ proposed in section \ref{sec:constructf}.
-Some examples were computations fails are illustrated below. \begin{itemize} \item Given the partition $X=\{-10^{9}, 0, 1\}$ in single precision, $X_2-X_0$ gets rounded to $10^9$ and it is effectively indistinguishable from $X_1-X_0$.
-Given function \eqref{eq:function}, regardless on the choice of $H$, it is impossible for property \eqref{eq:f-monotonic} to hold. \item Given the array $X=\{0, 1.42\,10^{-45} ,1\}$ in single precision, equation \eqref{eq:rtheory} overflows and yeilds $R = +\infty$. \end{itemize}
+The use of floating point arithmetic introduces a number of flaws in the procedure for the determination of $H$ and $R$ proposed in section \ref{sec:constructf}.
+Some examples where computations fail are illustrated below. \begin{itemize} \item Given the partition $X=\{-10^{9}, 0, 1\}$ in single precision, $(X_2-X_0)$ gets rounded to $10^9$ and it is effectively indistinguishable from $(X_1-X_0)$.
+Given function \eqref{eq:function}, regardless of the choice of $H$, it is impossible for property \eqref{eq:f-monotonic} to hold. \item Given the array $X=\{0, 1.42\!\cdot\!
+10^{-45} ,1\}$ in single precision, equation \eqref{eq:rtheory} overflows and yields $R = +\infty$. \end{itemize}

-Before continuing the discussion, it is useful to introduce some well known facts and notations about floating point numbers (for a more comprehensive discussion on this topic see \cite{Goldberg1991}).
+Before continuing the discussion, it is useful to introduce some notation and well known facts about floating point numbers (for a more comprehensive discussion on this topic see \cite{Johnson1982} or \cite{Goldberg1991}).